apaladines-techconsulting/Interview_Questions/README.md

 Completion Block.

 #### Await Async:
+Commonly used in api calls, get data from a file, getting data from keychain.
 `Sync` -> Blocks everything after it is finalized.
 One thing at time.
 `Async` -> Allows to continue with the application and run things in.